Boilers: A Reef Break North of Taghazout

 Best Conditions

 Swell: W to NW, 2–5ft.
-Can be fun on smaller swells when Taghazout is too flat or too crowded.
+Can be fun on smaller swells when the main Taghazout breaks are too flat or too crowded.

 Tide: Mid tide is generally the safest entry and exit.
 Low tide exposes the reef and the old boilers — beautiful to look at, hazardous to fall on.

-Best months: October to March, though it can work on summer swells that don’t reach Taghazout.
+Best months: October to March, though it can work on summer swells that don’t reach the main breaks.

 Skill Level